DoooggyMarkCHAN/PUBGAssistant/README.md

           this can turn your semi-auto weapon into full auto. when you press the left ley of the mouse, the aim sight will only move down once.

 2. Map distance measuring
-    a) Press 'ctrl+l' to activate or deactivate the matching mode when the matching mode is on, click 2 points on the map (as the matching scale for 100m, usually a small block)
+    a) Press 'ctrl' and click mouse left key for calibration click 2 points on the map (as the matching scale for 100m, usually a small block)
-    b) Press 'ctrl+p' to activate or deactivate the measuring mode when the measuring mode is on, click 2 points on the map, the distance will show in the pop
+    b) Press 'shift' and click mouse left key to measure click 2 points on the map, the distance will show in the pop